 How can I tell if my broadband is sufficient to participate in an online course?

 To participate fully in an online course, you will need a strong, stable broadband connection.
 You can do a free speed test on Ookla to find out what your broadband’s download and upload speeds are.
-In order to use Blackboard’s virtual classroom for online lectures, you will need a broadband download speed of around 15-20 Mbps.
+In order to access your online lectures in Zoom, you will need a broadband speed of at least 5 Mbps.

 How are online courses delivered in the Centre for Adult Learning?